Leo1003/INFOR-Pad/API.md

 ~~~
  * Login to an account
 	 * Request Body
-	 	* username : The user's name to login
+	 	* username: The user's name to login
-	 	* password : The user's password
+	 	* password: The user's password
-	 	* autoLogin : 0 or 1.
+	 	* autoLogin: 0 or 1.
 Specify if the session can be use for 14 days
 	 * Respond Status
-	 	* 200 : Login Successfully
+	 	* 200: Login Successfully
-	 	* 400 : Invaild Value
+	 	* 400: Invaild Value
-	 	* 403 : Login Failed
+	 	* 403: Login Failed
-	 	* 500 : Server Error
+	 	* 500: Server Error
 	 * Respond Body
-	 	* sessionid : The ID which can be used to login
+	 	* sessionid: The ID which can be used to login
-	 	* name : The user's name
+	 	* name: The user's name
-	 	* error : The error message

 ~~~
  DELETE /api/session
 ~~~
  * Logout a session
 	 * Request Header
-	 	* sessionid : The session ID to logout
+	 	* sessionid: The session ID to logout
 	 * Respond Status
-	 	* 200 : Logout Successfully
+	 	* 200: Logout Successfully
-	 	* 403 : Logout Failed
+	 	* 403: Logout Failed
-	 	* 500 : Server Error
+	 	* 500: Server Error
-	 * Respond Body
-       	* error : The error message

 ***
 #### User Control